AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Context_Menu.md

 * Print
 * AnyChart vX.XX.X

+**Note**: the list of the elements from above may vary cause different types of charts require different interactivity.
+For instance: Context Menu of a cartesian chart contains "Include" item which contains all the hidden points of the chart and the Context Menu that was invoked by clicking on a series point of a cartesian chart contains "Exclude" and "Keep Only" items.

 You can change any item in the context menu using {api:anychart.ui.ContextMenu#itemsFormatter}.itemsFormatter(){api} method.
 This method uses function as a parameter:

 ```